onsi/ginkgo/index.md

 ## Benchmark Tests

-Ginkgo allows you to measure the performance of your code using `Measure` blocks.   `Measure` blocks can go wherever an `It` block can go -- each `Measure` generates a new spec.
+Ginkgo allows you to measure the performance of your code using `Measure` blocks.   `Measure` blocks can go wherever an `It` or `Specify` block can go -- each `Measure` generates a new spec.
 The closure function passed to `Measure` must take a `Benchmarker` argument.
 The `Benchmarker` is used to measure runtimes and record arbitrary numerical values.
 You must also pass `Measure` an integer after your closure function, this represents the number of samples of your code `Measure` will perform.

 For example: